-The children reported that they feel safe in school.
-They know what to do and who to talk to if they are concerned about their safety or well-being.
+In discussion, the year 6 children reported that they feel safe and happy in school, and play an important role in decision making and school improvement.
+They are aware of what to do if they have any concerns about their safety or welfare.